ConfederacyOfGaia/Gaia/feats.md

 * You gain proficiency in a skill of your choice.
 * You gain a +1 bonus to any ability check to which you apply your chosen skill's proficiency.
-* The ability score most relevant to the skill increases by 1, to a maximum of 20.
+* The ability score relevant to the skill increases by 1, to a maximum of 20.

 *[source](http://homebrewery.naturalcrit.com/share/HyvYOiHX)*